TS-Trax/DBX-Admin/README.md

 <img width="412" alt="image" src="https://user-images.githubusercontent.com/97665470/149491043-a90de3eb-2fa8-4634-839c-80cfb362448f.png">

 ### Motivation
-Provide an extensible GUI for administrating Databricks (DBX) Workspaces, in order to ease user administration and DBX jobs/clusters oversight.
+Provide an effective and extensible GUI for administrating & auditing Databricks (DBX) Workspaces, in order to ease user administration and DBX jobs/clusters oversight.

 ### License
 **GNU GPLv3** lets people do almost anything they want, _except distributing closed source versions_, as sharing improvements on this tool would be useful to everyone.

 ### Advantages
 Easier and speedier DBX admin tasks, such as: